AliaaSamir/GLFW_motionFish/README.md

 ### basic parts
    the program consist of two main parts
-   * first container which have the sea texture in Quad shape.this part has its owen shader
+   * first container which have the sea texture in Quad shape. this part has its owen shader

 	Shader containShader("texture.vs", "texture.fs");

    and bufferes to manage the vertices attribute